KendrickPC/redux-news-reader/README.md

 ### Display Comments for the Current Article

 In comments.js:

 8a.
 Replace the empty array currently assigned to comments with the comments currently in state

-Note: useSelector() allows you to extract data from the Redux store state, using a selector function.
+Note: According to the documentation, [React Redux Hooks](https://react-redux.js.org/api/hooks#useselector) useSelector() allows you to extract data from the Redux store state, using a selector function.
 ```javascript
 // const comments = [];
 const comments = useSelector(selectComments);